nicdwilson/early-renewal-order-check/README.md

 ## How It Works

 ### Hook Priority
-The plugin hooks into `woocommerce_scheduled_subscription_payment` at priority 0, ensuring it runs before any other subscription payment processing.
+The plugin hooks into two actions at priority 0, ensuring it runs before any other subscription processing:

+1. `woocommerce_scheduled_subscription_payment` - for payment processing
+2. `woocommerce_scheduled_subscription_customer_notification_renewal` - for customer notifications

 ### Abort Criteria
 A renewal order must meet ALL of the following criteria to trigger an abort: